deafmute1/docker-calibredb/README.md

 | VERBOSE=false | enables highly verbose (set -x) mode for entrypoint.log |

 ### /calibre/config/imports:
-The recommended way to use this file is to mount /calibre/config  from host (you can also place it in /image_root/... and build).
+The recommended way to use this file is to mount /calibre/config from host.

-Each line in this file is an an import rule like: `<subfolder of /calibre/import> <command with arguments>`
+Each line in this file is an an import rule as per this syntax: `<a subfolder of /calibre/import (no spaces)> <command with arguments, including spaces where necessary>`
 - `entrypoint.sh` assumes that the command is run as `<command with arguments> <input file> `
-- You can chain commands using ;, &&, || etc. Or you can point to a shell script, in which case please refer to the file as $1.
+- You can chain commands using ;, &&, || etc.
+- You can point to a shell script, in which case please refer to the file as variable `$1`.
-- Do not use  "", #, " " or empty lines anywhere in this file, it will break things (TODO: better error prevention for imports)
+- Do not use  "", #, " " or empty lines anywhere in this file, it will break things - the file is read in from stdin to an array, it is not a bash file.

 **Examples:**

-imports line for subdirectory untouched, which runs no modification to files:
+import rule for files in directory /calibre/import/untouched, which runs no modification to files:

 `untouched`

-imports line for manga:
+import rule for files in directory /calibre/import/manga, which uses to kcc-c2e to generate a kindle-friendly mobi from manga archives:

 `manga kcc-c2e -m -f MOBI`